aileot/nvim-laurel/doc/macros.md

   instead, or use them together.
   - Values in `?api-opts` has priority over those in `?extra-opts` when they are conflicted.
-- It must be raw sequence `[]`, but interpreted as if kv table `{}`.
+- It must be bare sequence `[]`, but interpreted as if kv table `{}`.
 Boolean key/value for `?api-opts` is set to `true` by key itself; the other keys expects the next values as their values respectively.
   - To set `false` to key, set it in `?api-opts` instead.
-  - Items for keys must be raw strings, for values can be any.
+  - Items for keys must be bare strings, for values can be any.

 ### `ex-<name>`